ouspg/CompSec-return-templates/Lab4Template/README.md

-## Task 2 : Arbitary code execution
+## Task 2 : Arbitrary code execution

 ### A) Making a simple program to open Shell.

-* Paste your source file here as code snippet.
+* Paste your C - source file here as code snippet.

     ```c
     My simple program